cherezov/orvibo/README.md

 # orvibo
-Module to manipulate with Orvibo devices, such as WiFi sockets and AllOne IR blasters
+Module to manipulate Orvibo devices, such as s20 wifi sockets and AllOne IR blasters

 ## Refferences
 * Module is based on [python-orvibo](https://github.com/happyleavesaoc/python-orvibo) module which currently supports Orvibo S20 sockets.